 What other types of investors should consider dollar-cost averaging?

-The conservative approach that dollar-cost averaging involves can be appealing to those who are retired or
+The conservative approach that dollar-cost averaging involves can be appealing to those who are retired or near retirement and those who are aiming for a long-term goal:

 - People who are retired or close to retirement.
 Retirees often have more capital than they need to generate income and preserve their principal.
 As a result, they may want to consider using dollar-cost averaging to protect their nest egg.
 The benefit of dollar-cost averaging versus investing an entire lump sum is that removes the risk of investing a large sum just before a market decline.